 - Avoid Clicking on Anything You Don’t Recognise

 This includes emails from unfamiliar senders, links that direct you to unknown websites, attachments that don’t quite feel right, and those dreaded pop-ups that some sites throw at you.
 When it comes to email security, you can never be too safe.
-While you may not always know the business-related people who email you, be sure to read through mails thoroughly before clicking on links that they may contain.
-And if something seems to good to be true, it probably is.
+While you may not always know the business-related people who email you, be sure to read through emails thoroughly before clicking on links that they may contain.
+And if something seems too good to be true, it probably is.

 - Put Up a Firewall

 Firewalls are an essential piece of security for preventing unauthorised access to your devices.
-As soon as an email, app or piece of software tries to do something that seems suspicious, your firewall will let you know, and will often even stop the app or sandbox it to ensure that it can’t access the rest of your system.
+As soon as an email, app, or piece of software tries to do something that seems suspicious, your firewall will let you know, and will often even stop the app or sandbox it to ensure that it can’t access the rest of your system.
 Helping your firewall realise what is legitimate traffic to and from your machine, and what counts as suspicious activity, can take time.
 But the resulting security that it offers is well worthwhile.

 - Keep Your Systems Secure